AtharvaPagare/100DaysOfMLCode/README.md

 # Day 15
 21/01/2019
 Learned about YOLO(You Only Look Once) Object Detection Algorithm.
 Starting to implement it in keras in the course's programming assignnment.

+# Day 16
+22/01/2019
+Acquinted myself with tensorflow.js which I would be requiring for a Computer Vision Related project.

+# Day 17
+23/01/2019
+Created the setup for Dogs Vs. Cats classification project.